prjctg/prjctg.github.io-src/content/docs/developer/full-docs/getting-started.md

 ## Advanced Details

-For those interested in diving deeper into the concepts of Project G development, here are some additional details:
+For those interested in diving deeper into the concepts of Anı⃰mr development, here are some additional details:

 - **Module Structure**: Each module encapsulates its CSS and HTML, ensuring that styles and markup do not interfere with other modules.
-- **Event Types**: You can handle built-in events triggered by the Project G framework and create custom events for specific functionality.
+- **Event Types**: You can handle built-in events triggered by the Anı⃰mr framework and create custom events for specific functionality.
 For example, you might create events like "score" or "gameOver."

 - **Module Collections**: A **module collection** consists of one or more modules combined together.
 You can also nest collections for more complex interactions and layouts.